 Auditors are those who enroll in a course for the sole purpose of obtaining information; they receive no credit, grades, homework, or tests.
 If an auditor wishes to earn credit, he or she must change from audit status to credit status within the first week.
 If a student wishes to audit a course for which he or she is enrolled for credit, the change must be made within the first five (5) weeks of a semester.
-Auditors are subject to the same attendance policies as other students.
+Auditors are subject to the same attendance policies as other students and must meet the same prerequisite requirements or obtain approval of the instructor.
 See the fee schedule for charges.
 Financial aid is not available for audited courses.